alleyinteractive/alley-scripts/packages/build-tool/README.md

 module.exports = config;
 ```

 The Alley Build Tool will deep merge the provided configuration with the default configuration.
-The webpack.config.js file must use the standard webpack configuration format.
-Certain webpack options can be overridden by providing them in the custom configuration.
+The `webpack.config.js` file must use the standard webpack configuration format.
+You can override configurations from the extended configuration by passing the same property in the configuration that extends it.

-**Important**: The Alley Build Tool will not merge all webpack configuration options.
-If you need to add additional configurations, you must extend the default configuration using the spread operator.
+**Important**: **The Alley Build Tool will not deeply merge all webpack configuration options.**
+For example, if you are adding additional entry points or adding plugins to the plugins array you will need to extend the default configuration using the spread operator.
+This is because adding entries or plugins to the configuration will override the default configuration resulting in the loss of the WP Scripts and Alley Build Tool configurations.

+#### Using the spread operator to extend the default configuration

 It is also possible to import the default extend the default configuration using the spread operator.